bepisie/Discord-Server-Nuker/README.md

 python main.py

-You can add your BOT TOKEN and WEBHOOK NAME in the .env file you can also adapt it to your container's secrets system.
+You can add your BOT TOKEN and WEBHOOK NAME in the .env file or, you can adapt it to your container's secrets system.

 There you go!